ibm-cloud-docs/assistant/dialog-overview.md

           Specify a value that you know will trigger the correct intent when it is submitted.
 For example, it might be a user example from the training data for the intent.
       1. Repeat the previous steps to add more options to the list.
       1. Add a list introduction in the **Title** field.
-The title can ask the user to pick from the list of options. **Note**: Some integration channels do not display the title.
+The title can ask the user to pick from the list of options.

+          Some integration channels do not display the title.
+          {: note}

       1. Optionally, add additional information in the **Description** field.
-If specified, the description is displayed after the title and before the option list. **Note**: Some integration channels do not display the description.
+If specified, the description is displayed after the title and before the option list.

+      Some integration channels do not display the description.
+      {: note}

       For example, you can construct a response like this: